kumahq/kuma/docs/madr/decisions/038-meshmetric-profiles.md

 A static profile means you get X metrics with profile Y and you can't combine that with other profiles.
 Additive profiles allow you to mix and match which metrics you need depending on current circumstances (e.g. debugging HDS issue) and specifics of the underlying application (e.g. `tcp` app does not need `http` metrics).
+On top of that you can manually include / exclude metrics from there.

 ##### User defined profiles